 In 2017 Anne’s 7th coffee table book, “Small World” (Taschen) was globally released.
 Published in 6 languages, “Small World” is the most comprehensive retrospective of Anne’s 30-year career to date.
 Later in that same year, Anne launched her jewelry line 'Protect Nurture Love'.
 A range inspired by her imagery and her deeply held belief that all children must be protected, nurtured and loved.

-2017 also saw Anne honored by the Miami Children's Health Foundation for her work, and joined the ranks of some of the world's most iconic photographers and was inducted into the International Photography Hall of Fame.
+2017 also saw Anne honored by the Miami Children's Health Foundation for her work, and was inducted into the International Photographic Hall of Fame. (to date one of 93 luminaries)